siddhantdalvi3/bl602_iot_sdk/MACOS_SETUP.md

     chmod +x macos_setup.sh
     ./macos_setup.sh
     ```

+    This script will:

+    - Install the RISC-V toolchain, CMake, Ninja, Python3, and DTC via Homebrew.
+    - Create a Python virtual environment (`venv`) to avoid "externally-managed-environment" errors.
+    - Install Python dependencies inside the virtual environment.
+    - Patch `project.mk` for macOS toolchain compatibility.
+    - Install Rust (if missing) and the `blflash` flashing tool.

 3. Follow the instructions at the end of the script to export the necessary environment variables.
 Add them to your `~/.zshrc`: